 Income protection insurance is designed to cover 70% of the policyholder’s income if they can’t work due to accident or sickness.
 This is long-term protection and can cover a person until they retire if they are too ill or injured to work.

 Thousands of PPI policies were sold with mortgages by Bath Building Society to their customers.

 The duration of Bath Building Society PPI usually covers a period of 12 months allowing the borrower time to seek employment or return to work, if appropriate.

 What could you claim from Bath Building Society?

 If your claim against Bath Building Society is upheld, you may receive a full refund of PPI paid to Bath Building Society, including any interest charged on the PPI.
-Statutory interest of 8% per year would also be payable on the premiums and any interest charged.
+Statutory interest of up to 8% per year may also be payable on the premiums and any interest charged.